jonnonz1/nz-statute-book/acts/public/2017/outer-space-and-high-altitude-activities-act-2017.md

     (iv) in the case of an overseas payload permit, all the matters in section 33 as if the application were an application for a new overseas payload permit; and
     (v) in the case of a facility licence, all the matters in section 40 as if the application were an application for a new facility licence; and
     (vi) in the case of a high-altitude licence, all the matters in section 47 as if the application were an application for a new high-altitude licence; and
+    (vii) in the case of a GBSI activity authorisation, all the matters in section 49C as if the application were an application for a new GBSI activity authorisation (and for that purpose the reference in section 49C(1)﻿(a) to prescribed requirements must be treated as a reference to the prescribed requirements referred to in subsection (3)﻿(a) of this section); and
-  (c) must be satisfied that the licensee or permit holder following the transfer or change of control is likely to be able to comply with the conditions of, and give proper effect to, the licence or permit; and
+  (c) must be satisfied that the licensee, permit holder, or authorisation holder following the transfer or change of control is likely to be able to comply with the conditions of, and give proper effect to, the licence, permit, or authorisation; and
   (d) may ask an applicant to supply any further information or documentation in support of the application.
-(5) The Minister must not consent to a transfer or change of control if a certificate is issued under section 55 in relation to the proposed transfer or change of control.
+(5) In the case of a launch licence, payload permit, overseas launch licence, overseas payload permit, facility licence, or high-altitude licence, the Minister must not consent to a transfer or change of control if a certificate is issued under section 55 in relation to the proposed transfer or change of control.
 (6) For the purposes of this section, a body corporate undergoes a change of control if— (a) a person obtains the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the corporate body; or
   (b) a person (person A) obtains, together with 1 or more specified persons, the power (whether directly or indirectly) to exercise, or control the exercise of, 50% or more of the voting rights in the corporate body.
-(7) In subsection (6)﻿(b), a specified person, in relation to person A, means— (a) a person who is acting, or will act, jointly or in concert with person A in respect of exercising, or controlling the exercise of, the voting rights of the licensee or permit holder; or
+(7) In subsection (6)﻿(b), a specified person, in relation to person A, means— (a) a person who is acting, or will act, jointly or in concert with person A in respect of exercising, or controlling the exercise of, the voting rights of the licensee, permit holder, or authorisation holder; or
   (b) a person who acts, or is accustomed to acting, in accordance with the wishes of person A.

 ### 54 Minister may impose further conditions on transfer or change of control
-(1) The Minister may grant consent to a transfer or change of control under section 53 subject to any further conditions of a kind described in section 10, 18, 26, 34, 41, or 48 as the Minister thinks fit.
+(1) The Minister may grant consent to a transfer or change of control under section 53 subject to any further conditions of a kind described in section 10, 18, 26, 34, 41, 48, or 49D as the Minister thinks fit.
-(2) All conditions of the Minister’s consent are, for the purposes of this Act, to be treated as conditions of the relevant licence or permit.
+(2) All conditions of the Minister’s consent are, for the purposes of this Act, to be treated as conditions of the relevant licence, permit, or authorisation.
-(3) If, as a result of the transfer of an interest in a licence or permit in accordance with section 53, a person ceases to have an interest in the licence or the permit, that person ceases to have any rights or obligations under the licence or permit except in respect of any contravention of the conditions of the licence or permit that occurred before the date of the transfer of the interest.
+(3) If, as a result of the transfer of an interest in a licence, permit, or authorisation in accordance with section 53, a person ceases to have an interest in the licence, the permit, or the authorisation, that person ceases to have any rights or obligations under the licence, permit, or authorisation except in respect of any contravention of the conditions of the licence, permit, or authorisation that occurred before the date of the transfer of the interest.
 (4) Subsection (3) is subject to—
-  (a) the conditions of the licence or permit; and
-  (b) the conditions of the Minister’s consent to the transfer of the interest.
+  (a) the conditions of licence, permit, or authorisation; and (b) the conditions of the Minister’s consent to the transfer of the interest.

 ### 55 Minister must consult security Ministers about national security